-Whether you’re a nervous flyer, or simply looking for a more relaxing way to travel, cruise holidays are an excellent option.
-By cutting out the hassle of airport security, transfers and planning your itinerary, you can enjoy a stress-free holiday, whether it’s an exciting weekend mini cruise or an adventurous world cruise.
-If you’re still undecided, read what some cruise and travel experts had to say on why cruising is better than flying.
+Whether you’re a nervous flyer or simply looking for a more relaxed way to travel, cruise holidays are an excellent option.
+By cutting out the hassle of airport security, transfers and planning your itinerary, you can enjoy a stress-free holiday, whether it’s an exciting short cruise or an adventurous world cruise.
+If you’re still undecided, these cruise experts are here to explain why cruising is better than flying.

 Cruise itineraries have never been so exciting

 Unlike planes, cruise ships can take you to the heart of Alaska’s glaciers, through the Norwegian Fjords and even to the remote Galápagos Islands.
 The wealth of destinations available to travellers on cruise holidays is ever-increasing and certainly one of the top reasons people are choosing to cruise rather than fly.